georgimarinov/SMAC-seq-scripts/README.md

 **11. Calculating NMI matrices**

-To calculate NMI matrices, the `SingleMoleculeCorrelation-NMI-matrix.py` script is used.
+To calculate NMI matrices, the `SingleMoleculeCorrelation-NMI-matrix.py` script can be used.

 ```
 python SingleMoleculeCorrelation-NMI-matrix.py methylation_reads_all.tsv region.bed